jonkesler/WorkoutTracker/README.md

 ## Description

-WorkoutTracker allows the user to create new burgers and when ready they can devoure them.
-This application uses Node.js, Express, MySQL, and Handlebards.
+WorkoutTracker allows the user to continue a previous workout or create a new one.
+After each exercise the tracker will show a summary for the workout.

-This application uses a front end implemented with HTML/CSS and the backend implemented with Node.js and Express.
-HTML templating is done with the help of Handlebars.
+This application uses a front end implemented with HTML/CSS and the backend implemented with Node.js, Express, a Mongo DB, and a mongoose package.

-The user may enter any burger name to add it to the menu.
-This also adds the new burger entry into the MySQL database.
-The initial burger entry is added as with the devoured field set to false on the menu and placed on the left side of the screen.
-The user may then devoure any burger by clicking the devoure button next to it, which moves it into the right side of the screen and updates its status accordingly in the database.
+The user may enter any exercise to the tracker along with other details depending on the type of exercise.
+This adds the exercise to a Mongo database.

-*** after looking through the public folder walking back through the exercises in day 2 made it obvious what was needed.
+With the given code looking through the public folder walking back through the exercises in day 2 made it obvious what was needed.
+A server.js, models, and routes.

 ## Table of Contents